Celebrating its 40th anniversary in 2020, St Kilda Festival is one of Australia’s oldest music festivals.

 Alongside the music programming, St Kilda Festival has always run a program of other activities for visitors to enjoy.
 From firework displays, fishing and volleyball competitions and craft workshops to parades and dance demonstrations, the Festival’s entertainment spans far and wide.

-The 2020 St Kilda Festival will be the 40th anniversary of this iconic community event, and an opportunity to celebrate not only the remarkable suburb of St Kilda, but the colourful 40-year history of the annual community event.
+The 2020 St Kilda Festival was the 40th anniversary of this iconic community event, and an opportunity to celebrate not only the remarkable suburb of St Kilda, but the colourful 40-year history of the annual community event.